ethanzylin/TransSub/README_EN.md

 A: Tested on Macbook Pro M4 Pro, processing a 14-minute video with 244 dialogues, with VAD enabled, calling local Ollama (qwen3:8B) took 4 minutes, calling DeepSeek API (processing 20 dialogues at a time) took 3 minutes, with the speech processing stage taking about 1 minute.

 **Q: What translation services are supported?**
-A: Ollama local translation and OpenAI compatible API.
+A: Ollama local translation and OpenAI compatible/OpenRouter API.

 **Q: Is the subtitle format compatible?**
 A: Standard SRT format, works with VLC, IINA, MPV and other players.

+**Q: What to do when macOS says "Cannot verify developer"?**
+A: This is macOS security because the app hasn't been reviewed by Apple.
+Solution:
+1. Open "System Settings" > "Privacy & Security"
+2. Find the "Open Anyway" button in the Security section
+3. Click "Open Anyway" to confirm

 ## Feedback